excellalabs/collabotron/README.md

-# benchbot
+# collabotron

 A hubot that manage bench functions for Excella.

-Currenly, benchbot can work in any channel it's pulled into, but ideally it should be set up to work only in the `benchbot_dev` and `bench` channels.
+Currenly, collabotron can work in any channel it's pulled into, but ideally it should be set up to work only in the `collabotron_dev` and `bench` channels.

 ### Local Development

 1. Clone the repo.
 2. Run `npm install`
 3. Write code